btzy/nativefiledialog-extended/README.md

 A wildcard filter is always added to every dialog.

-*Note: On Mac OS, the file dialogs do not have friendly names and there is no way to switch between filters, so the filter specifications are combined (e.g. "c,cpp,cc,h,hpp").
+*Note: On MacOS, the file dialogs do not have friendly names and there is no way to switch between filters, so the filter specifications are combined (e.g. "c,cpp,cc,h,hpp").
 The filter specification is also never explicitly shown to the user.
-This is usual Mac OS behaviour and users expect it.*
+This is usual MacOS behaviour and users expect it.*

 *Note 2: You must ensure that the specification string is non-empty and that every file extension has at least one character.
 Otherwise, bad things might ensue (i.e. undefined behaviour).*